-The project began in 2007 with a research campaign funded by the French National Agency of Research (ANR), in collaboration with the University of Rouen, the Centre d’études supérieures de la Renaissance (CESR) of the University of Tours, the CNRS and Le STUDIUM agency.
-The database collects the results of biographical research concerning singers active in the institutions of France, the Low Countries and Italy, but also considers the activities of singers in Spain, Germany and other European countries.
+Originating as en enlargment of the prosopographical appendices of David Fiala's doctoral dissertation on the musicians of the court of Burgundy in the later 15th century (2002), the project began in 2007 with a research campaign funded by the French National Agency of Research (ANR), in collaboration with the University of Rouen, the Centre d’études supérieures de la Renaissance (CESR) of the University of Tours, the CNRS and Le STUDIUM agency.
+The database primarily collects the results of biographical research concerning singers active in institutions of France, the Low Countries and Italy, but also considers the activities of singers in Spain, Germany and other European countries.
 There are different kinds of entries in the database.
 The user will find entries in progress, which propose just a few pieces of information, as well as complete entries, available in French and English.
 The user can query these by full-text search.
-(Queries in French are more successful than in English, as a large number of biographies are in French.)
+Such queries are more successful in French than in English, as a large number of biographies are in French.

 Musicologists interested in contributing are invited to contact the responsible of the project, David Fiala.